UMAprotocol/protocol/documentation/index.md

 UMA builds decentralized infrastructure to allow developers to build financial applications.
 There are two primary parts of this infrastructure: the decentralized oracle (DVM) and the financial contract templates that depend on it.

-This documentation will explain the code, as it exists today.
+This documentation will explain the code as it exists today.
 For a more theoretical explanation of the UMA DVM, see the [DVM whitepaper](https://github.com/UMAprotocol/whitepaper/blob/master/UMA-DVM-oracle-whitepaper.pdf).
 For a deeper explanation of the philosophy behind the self-enforcing financial contract templates, see the [financial contract template whitepaper](https://github.com/UMAprotocol/whitepaper/blob/master/UMA-whitepaper.pdf).